dyanakiev/jobs.kreait.com/_posts/en/2016-05-27-swift-objective-c.md

 ---
 layout:   post
-title:    Software Developer (PHP)
+title:    Software Developer (Swift / Objective-C)
-name:     php-developer
+name:     swift-objective-c
-date:     2015-05-10 16:12:18
+date:     2016-05-27 17:00:00
-location: Cologne/Bonn
+location: Berlin/Bonn/Munich
 ---

 ### What we expect

 - **Basics**:
     + Degree in Computer Science or related field
-    + Experience with PHP 5.x, OOP and most popular frameworks and tools (git, MySQL, Symfony, Doctrine, Composer, PHPUnit, etc.)
+    + Proficiency in C++ and the Standard Template Library (STL) container classes and algorithms
-    + Ability to produce and understand HTML, CSS, JavaScript
+    + Experience programming in Objective-C
     + Ability to use Linux and the Shell
     + Good English knowledge
     + Commitment to learn German